devgateway/amp-test-opensource/README.md

 ## Arqchitecture
 AMP is a web based java  application.
 [In this document you can find a detail explanation of AMP architecture](../master/doc/AMP_3_Technical_Documentation.pdf).
 We have built a comprehensive installation guide in order to properly assist in the installation of the software.
-[LINK TO THE GUIDE]
+[LINK TO THE GUIDE](../master/doc/AMP_Installation_Guide.pdf).

 ## Contact information